git-it-blake/Habitat-Releases/README.md

 ## Feedback & Bugs

 Found a bug or have a feature request?
 Open an [Issue](../../issues) or use the **Report Bug** button inside **Habitat → Settings**.

-## Acknowledgements

-The spirit and direction of individual tools were **inspired** by the incredible work of the independent macOS developer community — in particular the attention to detail that apps have brought to their respective domains.

 ---